Search for a timber, Application or Project

 What is Victorian Ash?

-GoodWood Victorian Ash is either Eucalyptus Regnans (Mountain Ash) or Eucalyptus Delegatensis (Alpine Ash).
+Victorian Ash is either Eucalyptus Regnans (Mountain Ash) or Eucalyptus Delegatensis (Alpine Ash).
 This mix of hardwood species ranges from straw to pale blonde and straw pink.
-All of the GoodWood Victorian Ash resource is regrowth which limits the variation in colour to a slight mix of colours – primarily in the straw colour range.

-The Victorian climate allows effective drying of all thicknesses, which is why Victorian Ash millers will focus on 38 & 50mm thick material with a smaller percentage of 19 & 25mm thick material being produced.
-The thinner end sections are used for small mouldings, flooring, lining and furniture while 38 & 50mm is used in windows, stairs, doors, furniture, structural material and much more.
+Previously, when Victorian ash was available, the Victorian climate allowed effective drying of all thicknesses, which is why Victorian Ash millers focused on 38 & 50mm thick material with a smaller percentage of 19 & 25mm thick material produced.
+The thinner end sections were used for small mouldings, flooring, lining and furniture while 38 & 50mm was used in windows, stairs, doors, furniture, structural material and much more.

-Another impressive quality of Victorian Ash timber is that it is very easy to work with machine tools and by hand, resulting in it having a wide range of practical uses.
-Victorian Ash is usually the perfect material when building balustrades and staircases because it has minimal shrinkage after it has dried.
-Its flexible nature of the timber also results in it being highly used in F17 seasoned structural framing, which is one of the highest grades commercial framing timber can receive.
+An impressive quality of Victorian Ash timber was that it is very easy to work with machine tools and by hand, resulting in it having a wide range of practical uses.

 Is Victorian Ash durable?

-Victorian Ash timber isn’t necessarily known as the most durable of timbers yet still possesses a good level of durability and resistance to insects.
-Victorian Ash timber has a Janka rating in the 4.5 range, which means this type of timber is ideally suited for indoor applications like flooring and outdoor uses such as decking.
+Victorian Ash timber wasn’t necessarily known as the most durable of timbers yet still possessed a good level of durability and resistance to insects.
+Victorian Ash timber has a Janka rating in the 4.5 range, which means this type of timber was ideally suited for indoor applications like flooring and outdoor uses such as decking.
 When used in above ground applications, Victorian Ash timber features an impressive life span between 7 to 15 years.
-You can learn more information by reading our Victorian Ash timber brochure.

 Five Yards by Archier shows the variation in Victorian ash colour